alexmaisa/docker-tailscale-protonvpn-exitnode/README.md

 1. Visit Tailscale Machine\
     Go to https://login.tailscale.com/admin/machines/ and open the machine you just created.
 Machine's name should be the same with the TS_HOSTNAME you put in compose.yaml.
 2. Turn on the exit-node\
     Look for Exit Node in Routing Settings and click Edit.
-Turn on "Use as exit mode" then save.
+Turn on "Use as exit mode" then Save.
 3. Exit node is now ready to use.